seanchas116/libqmlbind/readme.md

 If you're not happy with libqmlbind's interface or features, you might be interested in [DOtherSide](https://github.com/filcuc/DOtherSide), an alternative C library for creating QML bindings.
-While libqmlbind was designed with dynamic languages like ruby in mind, DOtherSide was designed for static languages like D. (You can use libqmlbind for static languages, too, though, you just won't need some parts of the API).
+While libqmlbind was designed with dynamic languages like ruby in mind, DOtherSide was designed for static languages like D. (You can use libqmlbind for static languages, too, though, you just won't need some parts of the API.
+E.g. in dynamic languages, you can hand over a classObject pointer in `qmlbind_metaclass_new` to implement a single dynamic version of `qmlbind_client_callbacks` for all classes, while in static languages, you would probably use something like templates to generate many static variants of `qmlbind_client_callbacks` for each class and hand over them, not needing the classObject pointer at all).